wenzel-lab/wenzel-lab.github.io/README.md

 # Parot lab page

-This is repository for [Parot lab page](http://parotlab.github.io/).
+This is repository for [Wenzel Lab webpage](http://wenzel-lab.github.io/).
 We use Jekyll to run our Github page.
 We are welcome for other people to contribute to our site not just lab members.
 Feel free to fork and pull-request!

 ## Run the page locally using Jekyll